lynxthecat/adblock-lean/README.md

 ```
 This tests whether the adblock-lean service is enabled and if so launches the start function, which updates to the new blocklist list.

-The random delay serves to prevent a thundering herd: from an altruistic perspective, amelioerate load on oisd server; and from a selfish perspective, increase prospect that server is not loaded during the download.
+The random delay serves to prevent a thundering herd: from an altruistic perspective, amelioerate load on the blocklist server; and from a selfish perspective, increase the prospect that the server is not loaded during the download.

 ## User-configurable calls on success or failure